NULS (NULS) Price Tops $0.48 on Major Exchanges

-NULS (NULS) traded 13.2% lower against the US dollar during the 24 hour period ending at 10:00 AM E.T. on April 6th.
-One NULS coin can now be purchased for about $0.48 or 0.00001081 BTC on popular cryptocurrency exchanges.
-NULS has a total market cap of $47.52 million and approximately $24.91 million worth of NULS was traded on exchanges in the last day.
-Over the last seven days, NULS has traded 2.9% higher against the US dollar.
+NULS (NULS) traded down 5.6% against the dollar during the twenty-four hour period ending at 23:00 PM Eastern on April 8th.
+In the last seven days, NULS has traded down 0.5% against the dollar.
+One NULS coin can now be purchased for about $0.48 or 0.00001124 BTC on major cryptocurrency exchanges.
+NULS has a total market cap of $47.45 million and approximately $14.50 million worth of NULS was traded on exchanges in the last day.

 - EarnX (EARNX) traded 396,248.3% higher against the dollar and now trades at $0.0008 or 0.00000002 BTC.